garrandall/popular-music-data/tracks/gangsta-lovin--eve-alicia-keys.md

 I just wanna rock you
-All night long, ohh
+All night long, oh
 I wanna rock you
 I just wanna rock you
-All night long, ohh
+All night long, oh

 Yo, need you to understand me Daddy